JJM912/Myproject/lessonplan.md

 - Gain fair access to essential reading knowledge through shared class highlights and teacher feedback.
 - Develop a more active and exploratory attitude toward English reading.

----

-## Adaptive Learning Support

-The customized app supports adaptive learning in several ways.

-First, the **Save to My Words** function allows students to create an individualized vocabulary list.
-This helps students review the words they personally find difficult rather than studying all words in the same way.
-The **Remove** function also allows students to manage their own learning progress after they have memorized or reviewed a word.

-Second, the sentence-level tagging activity allows students to interact with the text according to their own comprehension needs.
-Some students may focus on main ideas, while others may mark evidence, grammar, or confusing sentences.

-Third, the teacher can share class highlights after students complete their individual work and use those highlights as a basis for group discussion.
-This helps students compare their own thinking with the class results, notice important reading points, and participate in discussion with more equal access to content knowledge.
-In this way, the app supports both individual learning and fair knowledge delivery.
+The customized app supports adaptive learning by allowing students to save difficult vocabulary to a personal word list and by helping them engage with the reading passage according to their own comprehension needs.
+It also supports equitable learning because the teacher can share class-wide highlights before group discussion, allowing all students to access important reading points and participate more meaningfully.